 Suggestions to ease pressures and expectations include:

-- If possible, plan a few short breaks over the year so that the annual holiday doesn’t take on so much importance that it fails your expectations.
+- If possible, plan a few short breaks over the year so that the annual holiday doesn’t take on so much importance that it fails to meet your expectations.

 - If possible, take longer holidays as you are more likely to feel relaxed after three weeks away rather than one.